google/reflectable.dart/reflectable/doc/TheDesignOfReflectableCapabilities.md

   could be predefined, it could be provided by a third party such that modifications incur repeated maintenance after updates, etc.).
 This feature has been known as **side tags** since the beginnings of the package reflectable.
-Currently they are attached as metadata to an import directive for the library `package:reflectable/reflectable.dart`, but they could in principle be attached to any program element that admits metadata, or they could
+Currently they must be attached as metadata to an import directive for the library `package:reflectable/reflectable.dart`, but they could in principle be attached to any program element that admits metadata, or they could